grinnell-cs/csc151-dh/_labs/data-abstraction.md

 summary: |
   In this laboratory, we explore the use of data abstraction to separate the interface of a type from its implementation.
+notes: |
+  In Fall 2022, a fifty-minute lab got people about midway through exercise 4.
 ---
 ## Preparation